 How is cyber hygiene beneficial?

-Maintaining your computers and software with a regular cyber hygiene strategy in place is beneficial for two reasons.
+Maintaining your computers and software with a regular cyber hygiene strategy is beneficial.

 Cyber hygiene practices protect your company from cyber attacks by preventing hackers or malicious actors from infiltrating the computer network and stealing private data like customer information.
 There’s also a significant benefit in terms of time: if you don’t have to spend hours or days trying to remove security threats, you can spend that time on more important priorities.

 Naturally, one of the most significant advantages of cybersecurity hygiene is protecting against security breaches and data loss.
-Cyber hygiene also finds and protect customer data by identifying unmanaged assets, fixing permission issues around sensitive information, removing unauthorised software and auditing for compliance.
+Cyber hygiene also finds and protects customer data by identifying unmanaged assets, fixing permission issues around sensitive information, removing unauthorised software, and auditing compliance.

 Common cyber security hygiene problems

-Lack of cyber security hygiene gives birth to a multitude of problems with varying attack vectors.
+Lack of cyber security hygiene gives birth to many problems with varying attack vectors.
 This could be related to your hardware, software, processes or people.
 Some of the common hygiene problems include: